Linking Art Through Transformative Programming

 The contest is divided into four grade categories:

 |Category I:||Grades 1-3|

-The National Poster Art Contest runs biennially from October through June, commencing in uneven years.
+The National Poster Art Competition runs biennially from October through June, commencing in uneven years.
 Chapters conduct local competitions between October and March.
 In April and May, chapters submit their first place winners from each grade category for the selection of area winners.
-A National Poster Art Contest judging event takes place in May or June and national winners are selected from the winning area entries.
-All area entries become part of the National Poster Art Exhibition.
+The National Poster Art Competition judging event takes place in May or June and national winners are selected from the winning area entries.
+All area entries become part of the National Poster Art Exhibition at the National Assembly.

 For more information about The Arts facet, please contact firstname.lastname@example.org